Hazel-Atlas Glass Company (1902-1964)

 In 1957, Hazel-Atlas became a division of the Continental Can Company.
 The Hazel-Atlas mark continued to be used, at least on some percentage of their glass products, until approximately 1964, when Continental sold all of the glass plants (except the facility at Plainfield, Illinois) to Brockway Glass Company.
 The Plainfield plant was later sold to A. H. Kerr Glass Company.
 (In my own opinion, it is likely, or at least very possible, that the “H over A” mark continued to appear on some containers produced after 1964, since a very large number of molds were then in use, and it would have been a considerable endeavor just to make minor re-tooling changes on all of those molds to erase or replace the makers mark.)

-Tremendous numbers of white milkglass liners (the miniature round glass plates or “saucers” that fit inside zinc screw-threaded lids made for Mason-style fruit jars) were produced, as well as canning jars (fruit jars) including the ATLAS jars for general household use, “packer ware” (generic containers for a multitude of common food products such as mayonnaise, spaghetti sauce, mustard, jams and jellies, peanut butter, applesauce, fruit juices, etc, etc.), jars for cosmetics, salves, medicines, chemical liquids, bottled water, as well as a wide variety of other containers for all types of products of every description.
+Tremendous numbers of white milkglass liners (the miniature round glass plates or “saucers” that fit inside zinc screw-threaded lids made for Mason-style fruit jars) were produced, as well as canning jars (fruit jars) including the ATLAS jars for general household use, “packer ware” (generic containers for a multitude of common food products such as mayonnaise, spaghetti sauce, mustard, jams and jellies, peanut butter, applesauce, fruit juices, jars for cosmetics, salves, medicines, chemical liquids), as well as a wide variety of other containers for products of every description.

-The Hazel-Atlas mark occasionally varies slightly in exact appearance, especially on very small bottles or items where there was little room to engrave the mark into the mold, but in general it is quite easily recognizable on the great majority of glass items.
+The Hazel-Atlas mark sometimes varies slightly in exact appearance, especially on small bottles where there was little room to engrave the mark into the mold, but in general it is quite easily recognizable on the majority of glass items.